SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Technical Achievements :
-- Led a team of 4 for a Mechanistic Interpretability project while enhancing overall productivity at ACM summer school of Responsible AI.
+- Lead a group of 4 people for "Interpreting an Algorithmic Problem on Identifying Unique Character in Sequence through Mechanistic Interpretability methods" at IIT Madras for ACM India Summer School 2024 on "Responsible and Safe AI" (Interpretable AI) [Presentation pic](https://drive.google.com/file/d/1ARE4_KbQWuzy-M63IlM1pNvjOIcmS7Hb/view?usp=sharing)
 - Presented 2 questions during a live Q&A session with Prof. David Krueger (University of Cambridge) [Question 1](https://youtu.be/3qQfG24hKoc?si=CVPRyLVVSlLhZ1Z3&t=490) , [Question 2](https://youtu.be/VWD0NS1N74k?si=Mdph30gr-KMYtLsY&t=1428) on AI Safety.
 - Presented 1 questions during a live Q&A session with Dr. Sudarsan Padmanabhan (IIT Madras) [My Question](https://youtu.be/el7dqWqk6qc?si=qh8LSqpdzPp23bww&t=1431)
 - Wrote 3 papers in year 2023-2024 (2nd Year Masters)
-- Topper of the Dept 2k22-2k24 batch @ NIT Hamirpur
 - Selected for Multiple ACM Summer schools in 2024 (from a pool of 10k applicants , only 7 people have selected)
-- Main co-ordinator for AMRIT-2023 at NIT Hamirpur
+- Organizer for National Conference on Advances in Marketing Paradigms for Research, Innovation and Technology [(AMRIT 2023)](https://nith.ac.in/amrit2023/index.html)
 - Succesfully guided 10+ B.tech students for their Major Project [Pic](https://drive.google.com/file/d/14rkJVfh1nrnaqxvn4ZntT-ouSKDPbOzF/view?usp=sharing)
+- Topper of the Dept 2k22-2k24 batch @ NIT Hamirpur